brandur/passages-signup/README.md

 ## Operations

+The primary host is Google Cloud Platform, and the GitHub Actions build automatically deploys `master` to these apps:

 * Cloud Run service [`nanoglyph-signup`](https://nanoglyph-signup-5slhbjdbla-uc.a.run.app/) (project `passages-signup`).
 * Cloud Run service [`passages-signup`](https://passages-signup-5slhbjdbla-uc.a.run.app/) (project `passages-signup`).

+It's also cross-deployed to Heroku for now, but these versions of the app may not be as up-to-date:

 * Heroku app [`nanoglyph-signup`](https://nanoglyph-signup.herokuapp.com).
 * Heroku app [`passages-signup`](https://passages-signup.herokuapp.com).